How to Create Effective Food Standard Operating Procedures

 For example, your restaurant's procedure for reheating food should include the minimum required internal temperature set by the Food and Drug Administration (FDA).
 This ensures safe food handling and prevents foodborne illnesses.

-If your business follows the HACCP plan, verify if your SOPs match those control points.
+If your business follows the HACCP plan, verify if your SOPs include hazard analysis and critical control points.
 This helps you avoid food safety hazards and prepare for inspections.

 If unsure, ask your health inspector about the applicable rules.
 Then, build those into your current procedures.
 It saves you trouble later and shows your team what matters most.